marvinpeter/MaterialDownloads/README.md

 - Rewritten using Redux and Recompose
 - Removed clear on startup
 - Made context menus smaller, so they do not scroll

+### 3.0.1
+- Updated packages
+- Fixed edges for Chrome 74+ and Edge Preview